-- An employee should provide a ‘fit note’ (previously known as a ‘sick note’), to certify their absence of 7 days or more.
+- A ‘fit note’ should be provided to the employer to certify their absence of 7 days or more.
 This will need to come from a GP or a doctor at a hospital.
 Medical professionals may charge a fee to produce a fit note.
-The fit note might say that the employee ‘may be fit for work’, in which case it’s important that there are discussions regarding a return.
+The fit note might say that the employee ‘may be fit for work’.
+In which case it’s important that there are discussions regarding a return.

-- An employee should ensure that they have a copy of their employer’s absence management policy.
-This will state how long-term absence is managed within the company.
+- The employee should ensure that they have a copy of their employer’s absence management policy.
+This will state how long term absence is managed within the company.
 It may be part of an employment contract, or in a separate handbook.

-- An employee has a responsibility to provide updates.
+- There is a responsibility on the employee to provide updates to their employer.
 If the employee can’t personally do this, it’s a responsibility that might pass to a carer or family member.
 An employee can also give permission for their GP to be contacted, so that their employer can get the details directly.

-- An employee should have discussions with their employer, as long as they’re capable of doing so, covering details like options for returning to work (in the same role or a different one), or alternatives such as retirement or use of a health insurance plan.
+- An employee should have discussions with their employer, covering details like options for returning to work (in the same role or a different one), or alternatives such as retirement or use of a health insurance plan.

 It’s essential to give an employee a reasonable amount of time to recover from their illness.

-What’s reasonable will vary from person to person, and from circumstance to circumstance.
-This might include time to undergo operations, and associated recovery times, or might need to cover many rounds of chemotherapy.
+What’s reasonable will vary from person to person, and depend on individual circumstances.
+This might include time to undergo operations and associated recovery times, or might need to cover many rounds of chemotherapy.

-There are also emotional aspects to consider – some illnesses are mental/emotional and recovery times may be harder to judge, whilst other illnesses such as cancer might leave a lasting emotional impact that can affect a return to work.
-Remember that someone’s illness may not end as soon as they’re declared cured, because they may need time to readjust and to come to terms with their experience.
+There are also emotional aspects to consider.
+Some illnesses are mental/emotional and recovery times may be harder to judge.
+Other illnesses such as cancer might leave a lasting emotional impact that can affect a return to work.
+Remember that someone’s illness may not end as soon as they’re declared cured.
+They may need time to readjust and to come to terms with their experience.

 As employer or employee, seeking professional advice is essential when managing long term sickness.